-Frannie the Beagle came for a visit to say thank you to the Ontario SPCA staff for saving her life two years ago.
+Frannie the Beagle came for a visit to say thank you to the Ontario SPCA staff for saving her life over two years ago.

 Frannie’s rescue story